 Workers’ compensation has come under the spotlight as confusion over claims reigns.
 But one thing is sure and that with the latest rule changes it will almost certainly send premiums skyrocketing for business owners across America.

-Changes to rules could enable many types of workers to claim compensation from their employers if they show they caught coronavirus on the job.
+Changes to rules could enable many types of workers that are categorized by their class codes to claim compensation from their employers if they show they caught coronavirus on the job.
 These rules currently apply to emergency responders and those in the healthcare sector, but there are increasing calls for these benefits to be extended to grocery store employees and delivery workers too.

 What’s the Current Situation?

 Many states have eased rules thus allowing emergency responders and healthcare workers who contract coronavirus on the job to claim benefits.
 Naturally, this will force premiums higher for employers.